stanislaw/SoftwareDesignHeuristics/README.md

 > "...ill-fitting structure is worse than none..."
 (Eric Evans - Domain-Driven Design, p.446)

+A good example from https://www.sigbus.info/worse-is-better:

+> In lld v2, we decided not to use an intermediate representation.
+Instead,
+> we directly handle platform-dependent native file formats. lld v2 consists
+> of virtually three different linkers for Windows, macOS and Unix.
+They
+> share the same design but do not share code.
+Naturally, we sometimes had
+> to write very similar code for each target.
+This may seem like an
+> amateur-level programming mistake, but in reality, it's much easier to
+> write straightforward code for each target than writing unified one that
+> covers all the details and corner cases of all supported targets
+> simultaneously.

 ### Hard Feature

 If a feature is hard to implement it might indicate that it is something wrong